Set#

 ("toy", "pen"),

-# Note the alternative, more compact notation of the supply data.
+# Note this is a compact notation of the supply data.

 # GAMSPy still needs flat data in the end